 Parents have to be empathic with others to transmit this teaching.
 “Don’t do what you wouldn’t like to be done to you”, should be our mantra towards our children, a valuable teaching that conveys empathy.
 You can even talk to your teenager about situations in which you have found yourself needing to understand or help someone who is having a hard time.

 4. Help him put himself in others’ shoes

 When teens identify or feel that another person is similar to them, they are more likely to feel empathy for that person.
-Therefore, one way of how to teach teens empathy is to help them discover what they have in common with other people.
-In addition, this is very important in a society like today’s where new technologies raise debates on the line that distances the real from the imaginary and there are rarely direct consequences for certain actions.
+Therefore, one way to teach teens empathy is to help them discover what they have in common with other people.
+In addition, this is very important in a society like today’s, where new technologies raise debates on the line that distances the real from the imaginary and there are rarely direct consequences for certain actions.
 The more you can humanize the victim’s anguish, the more empathy they will develop.

 5. Talk to your children

 How to teach my teen empathy?
 The answer is not a simple one, as you already see.
 Continue to speak to your children.
 For example, if you are walking with your child and you see a homeless person sleeping in the street, ask your child what he thinks, if he gives you reasons like “if he sleeps in the street, it’s because he wants to” or “they should kick them all out”, it’s time to talk to him of the vicissitudes and difficulties that a person can suffer until reaching that point.
 Who wants to sleep outside day after day?
 Ask him how he thinks that person feels, try to put him in the place of someone who, day after day, sleeps on the floor or on a bench.
 It is important that he performs the exercise of putting himself in the shoes of others.
 Use everyday examples to achieve this.